basespace/basespace-ruby-sdk/README.md

 	device_info = bs_api.get_verification_code('browse global')
 	puts
-	puts "URL for user to visit and grant access: " puts device_info['verification_with_code_uri']
+	puts "URI for user to visit and grant access:" puts device_info['verification_with_code_uri']

 At this point the user must visit the verification uri to grant us access

 	## PAUSE HERE
-	# Have the user visit the verification uri to grant us access
+	# Have the user visit the verification URI to grant us access
-	puts "\nPlease visit the uri within 15 seconds and grant access" puts device_info['verification_with_code_uri']
+	puts "\nPlease visit the URI within 15 seconds and grant access:" puts device_info['verification_with_code_uri']

 	link = device_info['verification_with_code_uri']